The Best 1440p Monitors (2024 Reviews)

 In short, the image quality overall won’t be as sharp as that of the 27″ 1440p models, but the larger 32″ screen does offer a more immersive viewing experience for some users, while others might find 32″ too big for regular desktop use.

-Additionally, the monitor has a wide 119% sRGB gamut volume for more saturated colors, a decent 300-nit peak brightness and a 1,000:1 static contrast ratio.
+Additionally, the monitor has a 103% sRGB gamut volume for rich colors, a strong 350-nit peak brightness and a 1,000:1 static contrast ratio.

 VRR is supported with a 48-75Hz range.